 - Draw up a community profile based on statistics and information about the local population.

 - Examine the policy concerned in relation to the community profile and the published literature.

-- Hold a workshop and focus groups to find out what various members of the council and the community think.
+- Hold workshops and focus groups to find Unearth the views of the stakeholders.

 - Summarise all of this information to identify:

 - Suggestions for minimizing any negative health impacts.

 - Suggestions for making the most of positive health impacts.